Marion County License Hearing Guide

 Special Programs

-• Ignition Interlock Device (IID) Program: Texas has an IID program that allows individuals with a suspended license to drive with a device installed in their vehicle that prevents it from starting if alcohol is detected on their breath.
+- Ignition Interlock Device (IID) Program: This program requires individuals convicted of DUI to install a breathalyzer device in their vehicle that prevents it from starting if alcohol is detected.